 Magnum Learn x Spéos Open Day

-Magnum Photos and Spéos School for Photography came together for an Open Day in 2022, aimed at anyone who may be considering joining the Creative Documentary and Photojournalism course in Paris.
-In the video Magnum Learn and Spéos staff address all the questions and queries you might have about the course.
+Magnum Photos and Spéos School for Photography came together for an Open Day, aimed at anyone who may be considering joining the Creative Documentary and Photojournalism course in Paris.
+We were joined by Karine Bizard, photographer and student from the 2021-2022 cohort and Pierre Bachelier, a teacher at Spéos.
 You can watch the Open Day recording by clicking the button below.